SJTU-ViSYS/M2DGR-plus/README.md

 ## NOTICE
-### At present all the data are kept private.
-The full dataset with GT trajectories and calibration results will be made public upon paper acceptance.
+### The full dataset with GT trajectories and calibration results will be made public upon paper acceptance.
+Due to space limitation, dataset descriptions are not elaborated in the main paper.
+Instead, the details are shown in this website.